janwilmake/cloudflare-sponsorware/README.md

 - `/users.json` admin endpoint: returns all users.
 Cache JSON for 1 day stale-while-revalidate (so its fast and efficient)
 - Create `admin.html` that queries `/users.json`
 - Create function that, for all users, updates the user data for a sponsor to the most recent values.

+### Solve logging.

+- `this.log` function that logs into a SQL table so I can track this via the dashboard.
+I can debug any DO now.
+- Solve `forgithub.activity` in the same way by connecting SQL_dashboard and using `this.log` instead of console.log only.

+### Sponsorflare using X and skyfire

+- Same but with X login and the alarm
+- Already had flarefare but now reuse this and make the skyfire integration nicer. use the stripe button, replacing github sponsors with skyfire+stripe.
+It's a better flow for users coming from X if I don't need the code per se.

 ### Ideas (Backlog):